MicrosoftDocs/VBA-Docs/api/Word.ProtectedViewWindow.Activate.md

 ## Example

-The following code example activates the next protected view window in the [ProtectedViewWindows](Word.ProtectedViewWindows.md) collection.
+The following code example activates the next Protected View window in the [ProtectedViewWindows](Word.ProtectedViewWindows.md) collection.

 ```vb